Our new book The Road Trip Journal & Activity Book is now available!

 The Midway Village exhibit features a plethora of the stuffed sock monkeys: some decked out in costumes and some in their own naked glory.
 Some vintage, some brand new.
 There’s even a giant sock monkey made of fiberglass or three!
 The museum exhibit also has plenty of chances to learn about the history of the red-heeled sock, the history of the sock monkey, and to see historical documents, including the original patents.

 Want more?
 Every March, the museum celebrates Sock Monkey Madness Festival with costumes, games, vendors, performances, and a Make-A-Monkey Workshop.
+And be sure to look outside for Soxanne: a giant fiberglass sock monkey!

-More photos from the Rockford sock monkey museum:
+More photos from the Rockford Sock Monkey Museum

 Sock Monkey Museum at Midway Village in Rockford, Illinois